-A restaurant’s success hinges as much on layout as it does on food or service.
+When it comes to the success of your restaurant, the layout matters as much as the food or service.
 Poor floor planning slows staff, limits table turnover, and compromises the guest experience.
 Yet it’s one of the most overlooked aspects of restaurant development.

-Every square foot of the restaurant floor must be accounted for and measured against compliance standards, circulation patterns, and revenue potential.
-From kitchen layout to dining room flow, the goal is simple: create a space that operates efficiently at full capacity without compromising comfort or safety.
+Designing a restaurant space must start with accounting for and measuring every square foot against compliance standards and revenue potential.
+From kitchen layout to dining room flow, the goal is to create a space that operates efficiently at full capacity without compromising comfort or safety.

 This guide provides a complete, operationally sound approach to restaurant floor plan design.
 It breaks down how to structure your layout, optimize seating, and allocate space to support service execution and guest satisfaction.
 Let’s start with the fundamentals.